jonahjack/jonahjack/README.md

-I am new to git and am learning how to use it
+I am new to git and am learning how to use it(edit: its not hard)